- User Since

 Oy.
 Turns out that other routers (like those that found in ISP-provided cable modems) can have subtle quirks in their DHCPv6-PD implementations.
 I've worked around another one.

-A quick progress update: I have fixed a bug (that may or may not have been present before) that prevented renew dhcpv6 interface eth3 from working outside of an active configuration session.
+A quick progress update: I have fixed a bug (that may or may not have been present before) that prevented renew dhcpv6 interface eth3 (or whatever interface) from working outside of an active configuration session.
 I imagine most uses of dhcp lease renewal would occur in a normal router login session.

 Well, I've been developing it against the 1.2.0 branch.
 It might work back-ported to 1.1.8, but that's not my focus.